 We’re here to experience life and, if you’re up for it, evolve into the magnificent beings we can be.
 We’re supposed to be enjoying life, embracing life, but how much of that do you actually see around you?

 I am an empath.
 An empath is someone who can pick up the emotions, feelings and discordant energies in another when in their proximity.
 For an empath, in can be confusing to distinguish if what you are experiencing is yours or another’s.
 But with experience, and a lot of spiritual and personal development, you can distinguish this and work with the other person offering what you are picking up as a reflection.

-I am in the process of becoming an Openhand Facilitator.
+I am now an accredited Openhand Facilitator.
 Their approach is very similar to the person-centred approach in counselling which I have worked with for many years and its values reflect mine – that the client is the expert in what is going on for them, what they need; a session, whether it’s psychotherapy/counselling or coaching or soul facilitation is all about empowering the client.